-SCS's advisory board is made up of Tribal leaders, fishermen, and scientist from the watersheds we work in.
+The board is made up of tribal leaders, fishermen, educators, and scientists from the watersheds we work in.

 Caleen Sisk is the Spiritual Leader and Tribal Chief of the Winnemem Wintu Tribe.
-Since assuming leadership responsibilities in 2000, Caleen has focused on maintaining the cultural and religious traditions of the tribe, and has led the revitalization of the Winnemem’s H’up Chonas (or War Dance) and BaLas Chonas (Puberty Ceremony).
-She advocates for California salmon restoration; healthy, undammed watersheds, and the human right to water.
-She has received international honors as a tireless sacred site protector, and leads the tribe’s resistance against the proposal to raise Shasta Dam.
+Caleen's leadership started in 2000 and has focused on maintaining cultural and religious traditions of the Tribe and has led the revitalization of the Winnemem’s H’up Chonas (or War Dance) and BaLas Chonas (Puberty Ceremony).
+She advocates for California salmon restoration; healthy, undammed watersheds and the human right to water.
+She has received international honors as a sacred site protector and leads the tribe’s resistance against the proposal to raise the Shasta Dam.

 Marva Jones is an enrolled Dee-ni' (Tolowa) citizen, Yurok, Karuk and Wintu of Northern California and fortunately comes from the villages of Nii~-lii~-chvn-dvn and Mvn'-sray-me' along the Smith River and the villages of Wausek and Weitspus along the Klamath River.
 Sii~xuutesna comes with a myriad of professional practices, experience and tribal community-building expertise.
 Sii~xuutesna attended Humboldt State University with an emphasis in Political Science and Native American Studies.
 Marva continues active participation and strategizing in ensuring language survival and maintenance, and strong traditional/cultural values.